projectEndings/Endings/articles/balisage_2022/05_references.md

 [Holmes and Takeda Forthcoming] Holmes, M.D. and Takeda, J. Forthcoming.
 “From Tamagotchis to Pet Rocks: Static Websites for Long-term Sustainability.”
 In peer review with _Digital Humanities Quarterly_, 2022.

+[Holstege 2015] Holstege, Mary.
+“Markup as Index Interface: Thinking Like a Search Engine.”
+Presented at Balisage: The Markup Conference 2015, Washington, DC, August 11 - 14, 2015.
+In Proceedings of Balisage: The Markup Conference 2015.
+Balisage Series on Markup Technologies, vol. 15 (2015). https://doi.org/10.4242/BalisageVol15.Holstege01.

 [InterPARES 2013] InterPARES 3 Team Canada (International Research on Permanent Authentic Records in Electronic Systems).
 2013.
 Case Study 09: Alma Mater Society of The University of British Columbia: Policies and Procedures for Web Site Preservation.
 May 2013. [url](http://www.interpares.org/ip3/display_file.cfm?doc=ip3_canada_cs09_wks02_action_25_v1-3.pdf).

 [Jakobsen and Orlandi 2016] Jakobsen, J., and Orlandi.
 C. 2016.
 “On the CCA (in)security of MTProto.”  _SPSM '16: Proceedings of the 6th Workshop on Security and Privacy in Smartphones and Mobile Devices, October 2016_, 113–116.
 New York: Association for Computing Machinery. [url](https://doi.org/10.1145/2994459.2994468).